Conservation of Butterflies

 A Non Profit Company Company (NPC) - Registration No. 2005/035451/08, Public Benifit Organization (PBO) - Tax Exemption No 930033432 - P. O. Box 599, Ramsgate, 4285.

 Conservation of Butterflies in South Africa (CBISA), is a section 21 company.
 Its function is to deal with controversial issues, by setting out guidelines for the "butterfly enthusiast", accommodating their individual rights as well as those rights of the environment, species and related ecosystems.
-Lined to this site is a number of projects and project websites of CBISA.
+Linked to this site are a number of projects and project websites of CBISA.
 "South African Butterfly Breeding Association" or SABBA, which is one of them - deals largely with the breeding of South African butterflies and all issues pertaining thereto.
 SABBA heads "Butterfly Weddings" also a project of CBISA.
 Butterfly Weddings - deals mostly with butterfly release programs and wedding coordination thereof - keeping in line with the welfare of butterflies for any such intended functions.
 All projects work closely together at all times.

 Conservation of Butterflies in South Africa (CBISA) has a major role in that it concentrates on environmental issues relating to all South African butterfly species, their respective habitats and their respective ecosystems' health.